Jjol0twi/Android-Practice/README.md

 # Android
-This is example of android project
+This is project is an Android example created by Jjol0twi(hongham)